Siskiyou Summit: Geography

 The Siskiyou Mountains form the watershed boundary between the Klamath and Rogue Rivers and are also a rough natural separator between Oregon and California.
 The summit on Interstate 5 is about 12 mi south of Ashland, Oregon, 25 mi north of Yreka, California, and 0.5 miles east of the historical Siskiyou Pass, the most used mountain pass in the state.
 The Pacific Crest National Scenic Trail crosses the highway here on the way to Mexico from Canada.

 Climate

 Weather station at the summit of the old road.

-The road over Siskiyou Summit is typically closed to traffic for many days during winter due to severe weather conditions.
-At times, it can be closed during winter even when the weather is fine.
+The road over Siskiyou Summit is occasionally closed to traffic during winter due to severe weather conditions.
+At times and in extremely rare events (so rare that it hardly bares mentioning), it can be closed during winter even when the weather is fine.
 Regardless, weather data is important to those involved in transportation over the summit.
 Average monthly temperatures and rainfall are given in the table below.
 Snow generally falls during the months of November through April, typically peaking with four such days in December.
 The wind speed over the course of a year varies from an average of 13 km/h in May to episodes of 80 km/h.
 The average number of rainy days per month varies from 11 in December to only two in June, August and September.